Informatievlaanderen/VSDS-LDES-E2E-testing/tests/014.workbench-ngsi-v2-to-ngsi-ld/README.md

 # Convert NGSI-v2 State Objects to NGSI-LD Version Objects
-The test verifies that the (NiFi or LDIO) Workbench can convert IoW messages formatted as NGSI-v2 into NGSI-LD messages.
-It uses a [JSON Data Generator](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-message-generator/README.md) which produces a continues stream of water-quality observations (as a controlled alternative to an actual Orion broker over which we have no control), an Apache NiFi or LDIO instance containing an HTTP listener that receives the observations (and devices & models), the components translating the NGSI-v2 entities to NGSI-LD entities, the components creating the LDES members (version objects) from the NGSI-LD entities and the LDES servers configured to capture the LDES members.
+The test verifies that the (LDIO) Workbench can convert IoW messages formatted as NGSI-v2 into NGSI-LD messages.
+It uses a [JSON Data Generator](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-message-generator/README.md) which produces a continues stream of water-quality observations (as a controlled alternative to an actual Orion broker over which we have no control), a LDIO instance containing an HTTP listener that receives the observations (and devices & models), the components translating the NGSI-v2 entities to NGSI-LD entities, the components creating the LDES members (version objects) from the NGSI-LD entities and the LDES servers configured to capture the LDES members.

 ## Test Setup
 > **Note**: if needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
 If you do, you need to add ` --env-file user.env` to each `docker compose` command.